ReneOlsthoorn/Ground/README.md

 written in C# and generates x86-64 assembly which is assembled by [FASM](https://flatassembler.net/).
 The generated code is poured into an assembly template which can be freely chosen.
 This will result in small `.EXE` files when the template is chosen wisely.
 For instance, there is a `console` template which opens the console, but also a sdl3 template which doesn't have a console and is useful when starting `SDL3` applications.
+The latest added template is the `raylib` template which you can use to execute GPU code.
 Ofcourse you can create your own template.

 The `hello-world.g` is 43 bytes, the generated `hello-world.exe` is 4k.
 Ground .EXE files will be small because most external code is loaded at load-time.
 The usage of the known system